scality/cloudserver/lib/auth/checkAuth.js.Design.md

 ## AWS Signature Version 2 using headers

-1) Checks to make sure request is not more than 15 minutes old and returns an error if it exceeds the time requirement.
+1. Checks to make sure request is not more than 15 minutes old and returns an error if it exceeds the time requirement.
-2) Obtains the accessKey and signature by parsing the string value of the authorization header on the request object.
+2. Obtains the accessKey and signature by parsing the string value of the authorization header on the request object.

     See Common Steps for Signature Version 2

 ## AWS Signature Version 2 using query parameters

-1) Checks to make sure the request has not expired by checking the "Expires" query parameter.
+1. Checks to make sure the request has not expired by checking the "Expires" query parameter.
-2) Obtains the accessKey from the "AWSAccessKeyID" query parameter and obtains the signature from the "Signature" query parameter.
+2. Obtains the accessKey from the "AWSAccessKeyID" query parameter and obtains the signature from the "Signature" query parameter.

     See Common Steps for Signature Version 2

 ## Common Steps for Signature Version 2

+CURRENT IMPLEMENTATION:

-3) Uses the accessKey to pull the secretKey from database (stored in memory for the time being).
+1. Uses the accessKey to pull the secretKey from database (stored in memory for the time being).
-4) Uses the secretKey to reconstruct the signature:
+2. Uses the secretKey to reconstruct the signature:
     * Builds the stringToSign:
 		```
 				HTTP-Verb + "\n" +